Buyer FAQ

 Q: Do I need to price out items?

-No, we will set a starting price at a minimum amount between $1-100 depending on the realizable price of the item.
-Our userbase of bidders is large enough through the iCollector bidding platform, and the local bidding market, that your items will sell for their real value based on condition, age, and other factors unique to that item!
+No, we will set a starting price at a minimum amount, depending on the realizable price of the item.
+Our userbase of bidders is large enough through the iCollector bidding platform, and the local bidding market, that your items will sell for their real value based on condition, age, and other factors unique to that item.

 Q: Can I set a reserve amount for an item?